 From 1990 to 2015 disability related to low back pain increased by 54%.
 As the global population increases we are seeing an ever-increasing number of low back pain cases.
 On top of this, people are living longer, but not always healthier, lives so they are more likely to struggle with conditions like low back pain as they age.

-Research shows that the average low back pain sufferer spends just over $2,000 on treatments each year.
+Research shows that the average low back pain sufferer spends anywhere between $1,200 and $5,000 on treatments each year.
 Obviously this is an average.
 For those that choose options like surgery, the cost can actually be much higher with average national costs ranging anywhere from around $14,000 to $26,000 for some procedures.

-7. Can We Reduce The Cost Of Back Pain Treatments?
+7. New Treatments Can Help Reduce The Cost Of Back Pain Treatments

 8. MRIs Are Not Very Helpful In Diagnosing Low Back Pain